jskubick/u8g2-example_esp-idf_lolin32_ssd1306-i2c-sda5-scl4/README.md

  4. It should find the project to import as "Eclipse project" & select its checkbox.
 Click `Finish`

+ 5. Right-click the project in "Project Explorer" and select 'Properties'.

+ 6. Expand "C/C++ Build", then select 'Environment'.

+ 7. Update the values of IDF_PATH and PATH to reflect your system.
+     * For IDF_PATH, the '/root/' part is almost guaranteed to be wrong on your system.
+	 * If you're running Windows and unzipped Espressif's toolchail set into its default destination ("c:\msys32"), you MIGHT not have to make any changes to PATH.

- 5. To build and flash, you can right-click "Build Targets -> flash" under the Project in Project Explorer.
+ 8. To build and flash, you can right-click "Build Targets -> flash" under the Project in Project Explorer.

  ## Tips